justin0979/basic_ms_blog/README.md

 </code></li>
 </ul>

-## UnhandledPromiseRejectionWarning for posting posts and comments
+## UnhandledPromiseRejectionWarning for posting posts and comments [Unsolved]

 Get `connect ECONNREFUSED 127.0.0.1:4005` from post submission and comment submission